purvapruthi/GRE_word_map/README.md

 (GRE word, synonyms and antonyms).
 So this project creates interactive wordmap for GRE words using Python and D3 in JS.

 This project contains 4 files -
-words.json - It stores the infomration about the words in graph format.
+words.json - It stores the information about the words in graph format.
 Related words are linked with an edge. words.js - Using D3 in JS, an interactive visualization for words is created. words.html - HTML web page to generate the map. words.css - Includes styling.